Discrete-Data/stats220/README.md

-# stats220
+# Stats220
-Stats220 Assignment 1
+## Assignment 1
+### This is a page dedicated to assignment 1 for the Stats220 course in UoA.
+As part of this assignment I have created a meme